axtk/reqsrv/README.md

 let firstUser = await api.users.getInfo({params: {id: userList[0].id}});
 ```

-For API methods controlled only with query parameters, there is also a shorthand option: the `assignQuery()` method, returning aliases accepting only query parameters, without the need to nest them into the `query` key.
+For API methods controlled only with query parameters, there is also a shorthand option: the `getQueryEntry()` method, returning aliases accepting only query parameters, without the need to nest them into the `query` key.

 ## Custom request handler